Mari3/IMOVE/Documentation/CalibrationAndConfiguration.md

 Elements in the scene can also vary for every setup.
 It is also very useful to have all parameters in a scene in one place so it is easily and highly customizable.
 Therefore, it is recommended to use a scene configuration file.
 Scene parameters are different for every scene so scene configuration files have to be custom made.
 It is not mandatory for a scene to use a config file.
 An example of a system configuration file is *examplesceneconfig.yml* in the *config* folder.
 More examples can be found in the *config* folders on the [lighttrails branch](https://github.com/Mari3/ICA/tree/lighttrails) or the [pong branch](https://github.com/Mari3/ICA/tree/pong).

 ## Debug Mode
+When running the framework, one window, the scene window called *frame*, will always open because this contains the graphics that have to be projected.
+When debug mode is enabled, 4 other windows will open that provide information on different back-end stages of the application.
+Below is a list of all windows and what they show.

+- **Frame:** The frame window displays the scene that needs to be projected onto the floor.
+When a projector is attached to your computer, the frame should open on the projector and the other windows on your screen.
+If this is not the case, change the order settings of the screens or rearrange the windows.
+- **Detected people on projection/camera:** These windows show two stages of the detection process.
+One window shows the detection of people through movement and the other shows which people have been identified with a location and id.
+- **Eliminate projection camera frame:** This window shows the frame after projection elimination.
+The projection elimination feature is currently not enabled.
+- **Projector:** This window is a zoomed-in version of the frame with detected people showing only what is inside the boundaries of the projection.